yoko-vicky/Twitter-Clone/README.md

 ## About the Project

 In this project, I built Twitter Clone following [A Twitter Clone Lets Build with Ruby on Rails Part 1](https://www.youtube.com/watch?time_continue=1&v=5gUysPm64a4&feature=emb_logo), [A Twitter Clone Lets Build with Ruby on Rails Part 2](https://www.youtube.com/watch?v=ZxkbFOe3lRY&t), and [A Twitter Clone Lets Build with Ruby on Rails Part 3](https://www.youtube.com/watch?v=V4h7-hR_WME).
-I use a lot of gems including devise, gravatar_image_tag, Bulma, Simple Form and others.
+I use a lot of gems including devise, gravatar_image_tag, bulma, simple form and others.

 This project is based on the [Odin Project: Authentication](https://www.theodinproject.com/courses/ruby-on-rails/lessons/authentication).